KL Rahul And Athiya Shetty To Get Married In Early 2023?

 Recently, actress Athiya Shetty and her actor-father Suniel Shetty quashed the rumours of her wedding with cricketer KL Rahul.
-While Suniel simply denied such reports, Athiya took a jibe at false reports via Instagram and wrote, "I hope I am invited to this wedding that is taking place in 3 months, lol."
+While Suniel simply denied such reports, Athiya took a jibe at false reports via Instagram and wrote on her handle, "I hope I am invited to this wedding that is taking place in 3 months, lol."

 Now, a leading daily reports that Athiya and Rahul are indeed going to get married soon, but rather than tying the knot in three months, the duo is likely to have a winter wedding next year.